in

 A hallway with eight foot ceilings would require lights every four feet, while a 20 foot ceiling will look better if they are spaced ten feet apart.

-If the ceiling light is a task light, it should be centered over the area where the activity will take place.
+If the ceiling luminaire is a task light, it should be centered over the area where the activity will take place.
 The diameter should not exceed more than 50% of the total width of the table.

-What Type of Lighting is Best for High Ceilings
+What Type of Lighting Is Best for High Ceilings?

-Recessed lighting fixtures can be a good option for a room with high ceilings, you just need to make sure that you install multiple fixtures that are angled strategically to point straight down and illuminate different areas that need it.
+Recessed lighting fixtures can be a good option for a room with high ceilings, you need to make sure that you install multiple fixtures that are angled strategically to point straight down and illuminate different areas that need it.

-The best way to light a room with a high ceiling would probably be recessed lighting with pendant lights hung over specific areas you want to spotlight.
-You could also try having a chandelier in the middle of the room and recessed lights placed at strategic points around the room to add some light to areas where the chandelier’s light just doesn’t reach as well.
+You could also try having a chandelier in the middle of the room and recessed lights placed at strategic points around the room to add some illumination to areas where the chandelier’s light doesn’t reach as well.

 Track lighting fixtures can also be used in rooms with high ceilings as focus or task lighting.
 For example, mount a track lighting feature over your work desk or counter.

-You can’t use track lighting as your main light source in a room with a high ceiling as it will just not be able to shed enough light, mounted as it is so high above the floor.
-Living room with cathedral ceiling chandelier and recessed light fixtures
+You can’t use track lighting as your main illumination source in a room with a high ceiling as it will just not be able to shed enough radiance, mounted as it is so high above the floor.Cathedral ceiling, accent cushions and large wall clock on fireplace mantle

-What is the Best Lighting for Cathedral Ceilings
+What is the Best Lighting for Cathedral Ceilings?

 Cathedral ceilings are known for the soaring heights they can achieve and sought out because of the feeling of space they can give.
 As they are high ceilings, hanging lights such as pendant lights and chandeliers are an attractive and functioning lighting option.

-Chandeliers are an especially good option for cathedral ceilings because they are designed to throw light downwards and upwards, so they illuminate the ceiling as well.
 This increases the feeling of spaciousness.
-For the same reason, a few drum pendant light scattered across the ceiling as accent lighting are also an attractive option.
+For the same reason, a few drum pendant lights scattered across the ceiling as accent lighting are also an attractive option.

 LEDs are also worth considering because of how long they last.
 High cathedral ceilings may be difficult to reach if you need to change a bulb and a fixture, so you want to avoid it by using long-lasting bulbs.

-What Kind of Lights Can You Put In a Drop Ceiling
+What Kind of Lights Can You Put in a Drop Ceiling

 If you want to light a room with a drop ceiling, you should probably go with either recessed lighting fixtures or mounted lighting fixtures.

-While recessed lighting fixtures should provide you with the light you need, you need to be careful when choosing the bulbs.
+While recessed lighting fixtures should provide you with the illumination you need, you need to be careful when choosing the bulbs.
 Incandescent bulbs are not recommended for recessed lighting fixtures in a drop ceiling.
 They produce too much heat.

-What is Ambient Ceiling Light
+What is Ambient Lighting?

-When the lighting in a room is well-balanced, ambient light earns its name — you don’t really notice it or where it’s coming from, but the room would feel dark or wrong without it.
+When the lighting in a room is well-balanced, ambient illumination earns its name — you don’t really notice it or where it’s coming from, but the room would feel dark or wrong without it.

-Best Ceiling Lights for Bedroom
+Best Lights for Bedrooms

-Bedroom with semi flush drum light with fabric shade Ceiling lights with fabric shades are most suitable for the bedroom.
+Ceiling lights with fabric shades are most suitable for the bedroom.

-Best Ceiling Lights for Living Room
+Best Lightings for Living Room

 This is also a great place to put smart lights, which can be turned on remotely to give the impression that your home is occupied while you’re away.